Electric Cars Cost Less!

 $2500.00 or more - The State of California offers rebates for the lease or purchase of a new electric car.
 There are also rebates for electric motorcycles and scooters.
 These rebates are not related to your taxes.
 The current rebate amount is $2500 and may be up to $4500 for lower income drivers.
 Go to the Clean Vehicle Project website for details.

-$500.00 - A Clean Fuel Rebate funded by the State of California Low Carbon Fuel Standard Program is also available for PG&E customers who drive electric vehicles.
-The current amount is $500.
+$800.00 - A Clean Fuel Rebate funded by the State of California Low Carbon Fuel Standard Program is also available for PG&E customers who drive electric vehicles.
+Wait until after January 1, 2019 to apply.
 Go to Clean Fuel Rebate for details and to apply.

 $7500.00 - Federal Tax Credits of up to $7500 for purchasing plug-in vehicles are available and credits for installing wiring for charging vehicles may be available .
 Consult your CPA for details on how these credits will apply to your situation.